dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Clean up `web-load-source.js`.
-Consider how to separate portions of `web-load-source.js` that are needed by the extension web page (`posts-viewer.html`) versus the portion needed by the frontend web page (the ".com" pages).
-  * This is a large effort.
-I need to re-think (for the Nth time) how best to "kick off work" in the web page.
-First thought is that the heavy-lifting done in `content-script-load-source.ts` is non-specific to the *Look Back Tool* and that it can be extract into yet another framework, a "web-extension-framework" (which itself might depend on the lower-level `rpc-framework`).
-Let's try this out...
+* [ ] Clean up the relationship between `web-load-source.ts`, `posts-viewer.ts`, `web-injected.ts` and `content-script-bootstrapper.ts`.
+  * This work depends on the completion of the `web-extension-framework/`.
-  * IN PROGRESS prototype the `web-extension-framework`
+* [x] DONE implement the `web-extension-framework`
-    * IN PROGRESS incorporate the `rpc-framework` into the `web-extension-framework`
+  * DONE incorporate the `rpc-framework` into the `web-extension-framework`
   * Note: I am not consistent with the way I separate or fail to separate "this is for the web page" with "this is for a popup script".
 Sometimes I say, "this is for the web page and nothing else", but really it can be for a popup script too because a popup script has its own web page (sort of... it has a page-like thing...).
+* Create a `BackgroundWiring` abstraction similar to `PageWiring`
-    * Note: the web-extension-framework and rpc-framework should be migrated to their own repo.
+* The web-extension-framework and rpc-framework should be migrated to their own repo.
 I will be very happy when I can remove all of that code from this repo and focus again on the Look Back Tool features!
 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search